moku-io/moku-style-guides/README.md

 	console.log("ciao pippo");
 }
 ```
 If expressions are necessary, prefer the named version.
-Named function expressions are evaluated at runtime, but are traced in stacktraces and can call themselves recursively if needed.
+Named function expressions are evaluated at runtime, but are tracked in stacktraces and can call themselves recursively if needed.
 ```javascript
 // GOOD
 var factorial = function factorial(number) {